Habitat & Distribution

 - The seasons of the Southern Hemisphere are opposite those of the Northern Hemisphere.
 When continents above the equator experience spring and summer, the areas below the equator experience fall and winter.

-- Adult penguins usually disperse from breeding rookeries to feed in coastal waters.
-Studies have found that adult emperor, Magellanic, and Humboldt penguins travel long distances between feeding and breeding grounds.
+- Adult penguins of most species usually disperse from rookeries (nesting colonies) to feed in coastal waters.

 - Population data usually are gathered during the breeding season.
 Some researchers count chicks to estimate the total population, others count breeding pairs.
-The species appendix lists population estimates by species.
+(See Appendix for information on population estimates for each species.)